Christian Democratic Appeal: Political positions

+By the end of the decade, few commentators would continue to refer to the CDA as a true “centrist” party.
+While the party continued to contain a progressive wing, the balance of power had shifted so clearly towards those who espoused a more conservative view on welfare reform that left-leaning voices were effectively sidelined.

 The party has four main principles: stewardship, solidarity, distributed responsibility and public justice.
 Distributed responsibility refers to the way society should be organised: no one organisation should control all society.
 Instead the state, the market, and social institutions, like churches and unions should work together.
 It is a combination of the neo-Calvinist concept of sphere sovereignty and the Catholic concept of subsidiarity.

 Economic issues

 Role of the government

 Following the principles of distributed responsibility, CDA has always focused on a "responsible society", where intervention by the government should be limited.
 To achieve this, CDA cherishes civil society.
 In its 1977 election manifesto, it ascertained that Dutch society was not yet a real responsible society, and that the government should help society achieve this.
 In the 1980s, CDA concluded that the government spending levels were unsustainable and focused on budgets cuts and reducing the welfare state.
 In the 1990s, its confidence in and expectations of society grew, as well in the responsibility of individual citizens.
 Notable reforms in this direction have been the privatisation of the housing associations in 1994 and the healthcare reform in 2006.